Share

 The Initial Failure of Radio Detection

 In 2009 CE (40 AT), the Kepler space observatory began to detect a very large number of exoplanets, including several Earth-sized objects.
 But at this time no more than a few erratic radio signals had been detected by Earth-based SETI searches, and these were attributed at the time to random noise and distorted transmissions of human origin.
-More recent analysis of this historical data suggests that some of these early signals may indeed have been of xenosophont origin, for instance intership relay communications of the type routinely intercepted in later years).
+More recent analysis of this historical data suggests that some of these early signals may indeed have been of xenosophont origin, for instance intership relay communications of the type routinely intercepted in later years.

 Before any interstellar probes were launched, the local stars had all been surveyed with enough resolution to detect a number of worlds which seemed to support a biosphere (the closest of which was in the Delta Pavonis system), and several candidates for terraforming.
 This gave a terrific spur to the colonisation movement, but still little evidence for data-bearing radio traffic had been found, although the search now covered the entire galaxy.

 Throughout the region known as the Terragen C-Horizon an increasing number of false detections of alien intelligence were occurring because of the independent spread of rogue artificially intelligent space probes.
 Entities aligned with the so-called Diamond Network and the Solipsist Panvirtuality often established themselves in systems well outside the reach of human colonisation efforts, and their emissions were often mistaken for alien civilisations until contact was made.
-When the first alien civilisation was finally contacted in 3831, expectations were once again proved wrong; after its unusual high CO2 ecology was detected by interferometry a thousand years before, To'ul'h had been a target for exploration, but the low-tech civilisation discovered there would never have been found from any great distance.
+When the first alien civilisation was finally contacted in 3831, expectations were once again proved wrong; after its unusual high CO2 ecology was detected by interferometry millennia before, To'ul'h had been a target for exploration, but the low-tech civilisation discovered there would never have been found from any great distance.

 During this period several worlds were discovered which held relics of long-vanished civilisations, including a significant number of worlds which seemed to have been seeded artificially with complex life.
 Indeed, in many parts of the Terragen Sphere, worlds which had been modified by xenosophonts (or their agents) to support biospheres were somewhat more commonplace than life-bearing worlds that had evolved naturally.